 Not everything I write will be brilliant, by any means.
-It’s not at all uncommon to reread a few pages and facepalm, before muttering, ‘Mental effluent.
-Mental effluent, pure and simple.’
+It’s not at all uncommon to reread a few pages and facepalm, before muttering, “Mental effluent.
+Mental effluent, pure and simple.”
 However, time spent writing is never wasted.
 Terrible writing can be another step on the road towards good writing.

 This is one I think I’m pretty good at anyway.
 Still, there’s no denying it: criticism hurts.
 Your book is your baby; your love for it is unconditional.
 However, there’s also a good chance that nobody else will ever love it quite the way you do.
 This is one of the contradictions that come with the territory.
 In order to write, you have to be almost excruciatingly sensitive; but once you’ve published, and the reviews start to creep in, you have to be as tough as old boots.

-Painful as criticism is, though, there is such a thing as a ‘good bad review’ – a review that at least tries to analyse why the reader thinks something doesn’t work.
+Painful as criticism is, though, there is such a thing as a “good bad review” – a review that at least tries to analyse why the reader thinks something doesn’t work.
 This is always valuable.
 Besides, once you published your work, it ceased to be yours alone.
-Now that it’s ‘out there’, in the big scary world, people can think and say whatever they like about it.
+Now that it’s “out there”, in the big scary world, people can think and say whatever they like about it.

 I don’t think of myself as being in competition with other authors.
 If I get jealous because somebody else’s book is selling better than mine, I’m only doing myself a disservice.
 (This doesn’t happen often, admittedly, not because I’m selling well by any standards, but just because I don’t pay a great deal of attention.)
 If I get jealous because somebody else has written the book I really, really wish I had written – and this happens a lot – I’m missing the point rather spectacularly.
 It’s not about me: it’s about the book.

 The importance of author solidarity is something I’m only just beginning to really appreciate.
 I’m going to help other authors as often as I can, and in every way I reasonably can.
-Not by telling them that their work’s great even if I think it isn’t, or by spamming on their behalf, but by just generally being helpful and respectful and ‘paying it forward’.
+Not by telling them that their work’s great even if I think it isn’t, or by spamming on their behalf, but by just generally being helpful and respectful and “paying it forward”.

-Never be completely satisfied.
-‘Good enough’ is not good enough.
+“Good enough” is not good enough.
 Strive for perfection.
 You’ll inevitably fall short, but at least you’ll have aimed high, and hopefully achieved more than you would have if your ambitions had only been mediocre.

-If Platonic ‘forms’ or ‘ideals’ exist anywhere, it certainly isn’t on this earth.
-The ‘perfect novel’ will never be penned, by me or anyone else.
+If Platonic “forms” or “ideals” exist anywhere, it certainly isn’t on this earth.
+The “perfect novel” will never be penned, by me or anyone else.
 However, if I keep the idea of it in my mind, it will hopefully help me to write something that is, if not perfect, at least pretty damn good.

 Nobody’s perfect.
 We all make mistakes.
 I’ve made some hideous blunders in the course of my life, but I’d hate it if I was to be defined by those blunders.
 Occasional lapses and failures, in writing and in life, are to be expected.
 Telling somebody that you think they’ve made a mistake is one thing – if I’m doing something wrong, I want to know about it – but holding it against them is quite another.